kotlin-hands-on/hands-on/Full Stack Web App with Kotlin Multiplatform/02_Project_Setup.md

 #### Source Sets

 Kotlin source sets are a collection of Kotlin sources, along with their resources, dependencies, and language settings, that belong to one or more targets.
-They are used to set up our platform-specific and common dependency blocks.
+You use them to set up our platform-specific and common dependency blocks.

 ```kotlin
 sourceSets {